Team Managers

 Our Scientific Challenge blends the curiosity of scientific research with the creative expression of performance art.

-• Design and build a theatrical embellishment that enhances the hyperbolic trait.
+• Design and build a device and/or effect that demonstrates what the technobabble describes.

 • Create and present two Team Choice Elements that show off the team’s interests, skills, areas of strength, and talents.